MicrosoftDocs/learn/learn-pr/wwl-azure/storage-security/includes/10-demonstration.md

-Use this Try-This exercises to gain some hands-on experience with Azure.
+Use this Try-This exercise to gain some hands-on experience with Azure.

 In this demonstration, we'll explore storage security configurations.